hossein5inq/workwell/docs/faq.md

 The user's information used to be returned in `getUserInfo`.
 But this is not secure as it is quite easy to steal user's data, for example in the following scenario:

-- you have a service that allows user to post some content (a forum, a social network, etc)
+- You have a service that allows user to post some content (a forum, a social network, etc)

-- a malicious user posts a code snippet like this in a comment:
+- A malicious user posts a code snippet like this in a comment:

 ```
 Workwell.getUserInfo({